eddiebrunson/Reactjs_Notes/reactjsnotes.md

 --> When creating React elements it's important to remember that we are describing DOM nodes and not HTML strings

---> Virtual DOM is not not real DOM elements that we are creating instead it's just objects that describe real DOM nodes
+--> Virtual DOM is not real DOM elements that we are creating instead it's just objects that describe real DOM nodes

 ---
 When we call React.creatElement we haven't actually created anything in the DOM yet